rehierl/node-tree-outliner/3-2-0-design-3.md

 because an open command executed on an already open section won't change the section's state.
 However, it must not be possible to close a section before the execution of a second subsequent open command, as this would represent a design error.
-It must not be allowed to re-open an already closed section.
+That is, because it must not be possible to re-open a closed section.

 <!-- ======================================================================= -->
 ## type-1, first child